jcu-eresearch/matrix-helpers/designs.md

 1. Matrix URL references using `./?a=123456` are resolved

-1. The page is sent to the client.
+1. Output buffering is turned off and the page is sent to the client.

 ## Design Customisations